spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 * Functional, deployed application.

-* GitHub repository with README describing project.
+* GitHub repository with a unique name and a README describing the project.

 * User can search for weather reports by city using the openweathermap API.

-* After searching for a city, the following information is displayed: current temperature, current humidity, windspeed, uv index, and 5 day forecast.
+* After searching for a city, the following information is displayed:

+  *  Current temperature

+  *  Current humidity

+  *  Windspeed

+  *  Uv index

+  *  5 day forecast

 * Application uses icons to represent weather conditions.